FC Goa 0-1 Mumbai City: Adam Le Fondre's late penalty secures win against 10-man Gaurs | Goal.com

 After a stale period of play, the home team were jolted with a blow in the final few minutes of the first half when Redeem Tlang lunged into a tackle on Hernan Santana with a high foot.
 The awful tackle was punished with a red card, reducing Goa to 10 men.

-Goa maintained the same momentum they had in the first half and continued to create chances.
-Angulo got an early chance after the break to score the opening goal.
-After receiving a pass from Len Doungel at the centre of the pitch, the forward did well to run down the middle with the ball and went past Fall before entering the box and trying to place it through the far post but the ball went wide.
+Goa were able to maintain the same momentum after the restart and continued to create chances.
+Angulo had an early chance after the break to score the opening goal.
+After receiving a pass from Len Doungel at the centre of the pitch, the forward did well to dribble through the middle and skip past Fall but his effort from the edge of the box rolled wide.

-They once again got an opportunity to break the deadlock in the 60th minute.
-Lenny Rodrigues whipped in a cross inside the box which Fall initially cleared but Ivan Gonzalez attempted a shot from the rebound but Amrinder Singh did well to parry the ball on the goal line.
+They once again got a chance to break the deadlock in the 60th minute.
+Lenny Rodrigues whipped in a cross into the box and Ivan Gonzalez attempted a shot.
+Goalkeeper Amrinder Singh produced a stunning reflex save to keep the scoreline intact.

-The easiest chance of the match fell to Mandar Rao Dessai who had an empty net in front of him to push the ball in from Le Fondre's Low cross but Mandar's shot went above the crossbar from a very close range.
+The easiest chance of the match fell to Mandar Rao Dessai who had an empty net in front of him when Le Fondre drilled a low cross into the box from the right but the former Goa skipper couldn't connect properly and ended up sending the ball into the stands.

-Lobera's side finally scored in the dying minutes of the match after Lenny Rodrigues was guilty of handling the ball inside the box to give away a penalty.
-Le Fondre scored his maiden ISL goal from the spot-kick to secure three points for his side.
+Lobera's side finally scored in the dying minutes of the match after Lenny Rodrigues handled the ball inside the box and gave away a penalty.
+Le Fondre scored his maiden ISL goal from the spot and secured three points for his team.